 Causes Of Back Pain At Night

-As you prepare to hit the sack after a day of hectic work, does a mild pain in the back nag you?
+As you prepare to hit the sack after a day of hectic work, does a pain in the back nag you?
 You’re not alone in this.
-In fact, thank your stars that the pain is only mild.
 Some people attribute many sleepless nights to acute back pain.
-If you wonder why this nagging pain strikes only in the night, there are many reasons—from mild to serious—behind this.
-Read on to know more.
+If you wonder why this nagging pain strikes only in the night, there are as many as 10 possible reasons, from mild to serious, behind this.

 If you find your back aching every time you wake up in the middle of the night, your mattress might be the culprit.
 Does it have a deep depression in the shape of your body?
 Or does it feel like a bed of bricks?
-A mattress that is too soft and one that is too firm can prove problematic.
+A mattress that is too soft as well as one that is too firm can prove problematic.

 If you find there’s nothing wrong with the mattress, scrutinize your sleeping posture.
 These are the ideal positions for sleeping.
-Do you do them well?
+Are you adopting these when you sleep?

-- If you are used to sleeping on your back, tuck a firm pillow under your knees to maintain the natural curve of your lower back and to support the spine.
+- Sleeping on your back: Tuck a firm pillow under your knees to maintain the natural curve of your lower back and to support the spine.
 The natural curve of your neck and the alignment of your shoulders, neck, and head should be supported by the pillow under your head.

-- If you prefer sleeping on your stomach to any other style, the spine can be kept at a better alignment by placing a flat pillow under the stomach and the pelvic area.
-Use a flat pillow to support your head or do not use one at all if you are sleeping on your stomach.
+- Sleeping on your stomach: Keep the spine better aligned by placing a flat pillow under the stomach and the pelvic area.
+Use a flat pillow to support your head or do not use one at all.

-- For those who like to sleep on their sides, a firm pillow between the knees is a good idea just so your upper leg doesn’t move your spine out of alignment.
+- Sleep on your sides: Tuck a firm pillow between the knees so that your upper leg doesn’t move your spine out of alignment.
 This way, the stress on the spine is reduced, too.
 Also, pull your bent knees slightly toward the chest.

 - Sit on a chair with a firm back and move it close to the desk to maintain contact between the chair back and your back.
 This will also relieve pressure on your back and shoulders and maintain the natural, inward curve of the spine.